citta-lab/node/README.md

 - node is NOT for CPU bound tasks
 - Best suitable as middle-wear proxy between front end and backend systems.
 - In streams, data are read and written in chunks of size 64Kb, Also it is important to remember `.pipe()` method is only available in readable stream.
+- Asynchronous promise handling is great but this process will run until it's finished, there is no cancellation if something bad happens.
+So we can use `caf` package along with generator to stop the process.

 - How node connects to it's environment around it ?